 If your pet guinea pig is itching and scratching, it may have a common ectoparasite called lice.
 Guinea pig lice can be prevented, treated, and eliminated safely if you know what to do.

 Does Your Guinea Pig Have Lice?

-After your cavy has received an effective treatment and before returning it to the cage, thoroughly clean and wash the cage, dishes, and any of it's toys with water and some mild dish detergent.
+After your pet has received effective treatment and before returning it to the cage, thoroughly clean and wash the cage, dishes, and any of its toys with water and some mild dish detergent.
 Be sure to rinse all the soap off before putting fresh bedding in.
-Throw out any old bedding and food that could have been previously infected with lice and freeze any remaining materials to kill any remaining lice that may be hiding out in it.
+Throw out any old bedding and food that could have been previously infected with lice, and freeze any remaining materials to kill any remaining lice that may be hiding out in it.

 Can You Get Lice From Your Guinea Pig?

-Simply put, mites are arachnids like spiders and ticks, and lice are insects like ants.
-There are also two kinds of lice, sucking lice and biting or chewing lice.
+Mites are arachnids like spiders and ticks, and lice are insects like ants.
+There are also two kinds of lice: sucking lice and biting or chewing lice.
 The sucking lice are more worrisome than the chewing lice because of the possibility of blood-borne disease transmission and excessive blood loss in your guinea pig if they have a heavy infestation.
 Both mites and lice are very uncomfortable and can even be painful to your guinea pig though so you'll want to prevent them, or get rid of them, as soon as possible.

 Guinea pigs that visit other guinea pigs or go to areas that have other guinea pigs such as rescue facilities and shelters, show rings, pet stores, or even to a friend's house are more susceptible to picking up lice.
 After a visit to somewhere with guinea pigs, check behind your guinea pig's ears to see if you see any small eggs, called nits, or tiny lice crawling around.
 These areas are absent of fur so it makes it easiest to see any parasites here but lice may be present anywhere on your guinea pig if they have them.